-LCO's Network of Robotic Echelle Spectrographs (NRES) will be six identical high-resolution (R~53,000), precise (≤ 3 m/s), optical (380-860 nm) echelle spectrographs, each fiber-fed (2.58" per fiber width) simultaneously by two 1 meter telescopes and a ThAr calibration source.
-Thus, NRES is to be a single, globally-distributed observing facility, composed of up to six units (each at a different site), using up to twelve 1-m telescopes.
+LCO's Network of Robotic Echelle Spectrographs (NRES) is four identical high-resolution (R~53,000), precise (≤ 3 m/s), optical (380-860 nm) echelle spectrographs, each fiber-fed (2.58" per fiber width) simultaneously by two 1 meter telescopes and a ThAr calibration source.
+NRES is a single, globally-distributed observing facility, composed of four units located at our CTIO, SAAO, McDonald Observatory, and Wise Observatory sites, using up to eight 1-m telescopes.

 The primary motivation for NRES is to study exoplanets.
-NRES will roughly double the radial velocity (RV) planet-vetting capacity nationwide and will achieve accuracy better than 3 m/s in reasonable exposure times for stars brighter than V = 12, enabling a large variety of planetary studies.
+NRES roughly doubled the radial velocity (RV) planet-vetting capacity nationwide and achieves accuracy of ~ 10 m/s with a goal of 3 m/s in reasonable exposure times for stars brighter than V = 12, enabling a large variety of planetary studies.

 Ground-based transiting planet searches produce hundreds of transiting planet candidates per year, but many of these are “astrophysical false positives” – binary or multiple stars masquerading as planets.
 In space, the CoRoT (Baglin et al., 2006) and Kepler (Borucki et al., 2003) missions have located thousands of candidates, but they also produced a signiﬁcant fraction of false positives.
-Looking forward, the Transiting Exoplanet Survey Satellite, TESS (Ricker et al., 2010), is now undergoing a NASA Phase-A study.
-If TESS is successful, then starting in 2017 it will produce an all-sky catalog containing an estimated 20,000 planet candidates circling bright (V ≲ 12.5) stars in the course of a 3-year mission.
+The Transiting Exoplanet Survey Satellite, TESS (Ricker et al., 2010), is producing an all-sky catalog containing an estimated 20,000 planet candidates circling bright (V ≲ 12.5) stars.

 Separating planets from false positives is efﬁciently done with (and often demands) RV measurements, to distinguish the reﬂex velocities of planets (typically m/s) from the velocities of stellar binaries (typically km/s).
 Moreover, knowing the mass, radius, and temperature of an exoplanet depends on knowing the same physical properties of its parent star.
 This requires spectroscopic classiﬁcation of the star to yield Teff, log g, metallicity, and v sin i.
 Accurate classiﬁcation is also necessary to exclude blended false positive scenarios (Torres et al., 2011).
-The problem of limited high-accuracy RV data was severe even before Kepler was launched.
-Kepler has made it a crisis, one that will become paralyzing if TESS ﬂies, unless there is signiﬁcant investment in these essential resources.
-Accordingly, NRES will provide an efﬁcient, uniform, automated source of spectra for stellar classiﬁcation and RV vetting, with a capacity matching the anticipated rate of planet candidate discoveries.
+NRES provides an efﬁcient, uniform, automated source of spectra for stellar classiﬁcation and RV vetting.

 Each NRES spectrograph is fiber-fed simultaneously by two 1-meter telescopes and a thorium argon (ThAr) calibration source.
 The fiber feeds are mounted on their respective telescopes to provide on-axis guiding and to direct calibration light into "star" fibers.
 The fibers have octagonal cores for improved illumination stability (Brown et al. 1990, Bouchy, et al. 2013); they are 67 µm edge-to-edge, corresponding to 2.77 arcsec on the sky when fed with a reimaged f/5 beam from the telescope.
 The spectrograph’s optical design, produced by Dr. Stuart Barnes, gives almost full wavelength coverage between 380 nm and 860 nm, with typical spectral resolution of 48,000, and 4.47 pixels per fiber width.
 The optical/mechanical layout of the NRES spectrograph is shown in the photo below.
 The design uses an R4 echelle grating (41.6 l/mm, size 165 x 320 mm, from Newport) as the main dispersing element, with cross-dispersion from a 55-degree prism of PBM2Y glass.
 The 5-element all-refracting lens system serves as both collimator and camera.
 The science detector is a Fairchild 486 4Kx4K CCD, with 15um pixels.
 The CCD controller is a minor modification to a device designed and built at LCO for use in our ``Sinistro'' imaging instrument (Brown, et al. 2013).
 The spectrograph is bench-mounted in a temperature- and pressure-controlled chamber, itself located in an air-conditioned room, nicknamed the "Igloo", adjacent to the 1-m telescope domes.
 The average telescope-spectrograph fiber run is approximately 25 m.